 - Breastfeeding can be done anywhere without needing other supplies.

-I have learned a lot over the past year, so here are the breastfeeding essentials that made the entire process easier for me.
+I have learned a lot over the past year of my breastfeeding journey, so here are the essentials that made the entire process easier for me.
 I hope they help you too!

 1. Nursing Pillow

-I love the My Brest Friend Nursing Pillow the MOST.
-I initially purchased a regular nursing pillow that lacked back support and had no strap making breastfeeding so complicated.
-Once I got this pillow I was able to nurse easily!
+I love the My Brest Friend Nursing Pillow the most.
+I initially ordered a regular nursing pillow that lacked back support and had no strap, making nursing more complicated than it needed to be.
+Once I got this pillow, I immediately noticed the difference.
 The extra-thick cushion keeps the baby aligned and secure on a firm surface.
-The My Brest Friend Nursing Pillow is a game-changer and the back support is a lifesaver.
-Personally, this has been my most important item for nursing.
+The My Brest Friend Nursing Pillow is a game-changer, and the back support is a lifesaver.
+Personally, this has been my most important item for nursing my baby.

 2. Hospital Grade Pump

-Get this Manual Breast Pump that is very handy, does not require batteries, is inexpensive, and fits in a handbag.
+Get this Manual Breast Pump that is inexpensive, operates without batteries, and fits in a handbag.
 If you are an overproducer and need to relieve pressure, this manual pump can help you.
 It’s also a great option if using an electric pump is putting strain on your nipples or causing you excessive pain.

 3. A Comfortable Bra